-The Senate Commerce Committee reports favorably and with committee amendments Assembly Bill No. 3717 (1R).
+The Senate Commerce Committee reports favorably a Senate Committee Substitute for Senate Bill No. 728.

-This bill, as amended, prohibits a pharmacy benefits manager from retroactively reducing payment on a properly filed claim for payment by a pharmacy.
+This substitute bill prohibits a pharmacy benefits manager from retroactively reducing payment on a properly filed claim for payment by a pharmacy.
 These retroactive reductions in payment are often, particularly in the case of Medicare Part D, referred to as direct and indirect remuneration (DIR) fees.
 Since these fees are commonly "clawed back" retroactively, and in many cases months after the claim is made, this process makes it difficult for pharmacies to operate with predictable revenues.

 Specifically, the bill provides that, after the date of receipt of a clean claim for payment made by a pharmacy, a pharmacy benefits manager may not retroactively reduce payment on the claim, either directly or indirectly, through aggregated effective rate, direct or indirect remuneration, quality assurance program, or otherwise, except if the claim is found not to be a clean claim during the course of a routine audit performed pursuant to an agreement between the pharmacy benefits manager and the pharmacy.
 Under the bill, when a pharmacy adjudicates a claim at the point of sale, the reimbursement amount provided to the pharmacy by the pharmacy benefits manager constitutes a final reimbursement amount.
-The bill is not to be construed to prohibit any retroactive increase in payment to a pharmacy pursuant to a written agreement contract between the pharmacy benefits manager, and the pharmacy services administration organization, or a pharmacy.
+The bill is not to be construed to a written agreement contract between the pharmacy benefits manager, and the pharmacy services administration organization, or a pharmacy.